 Part of this paper (including the study regarding Little's Theorem) completes an unfinished study of the first author regarding the performance of semiconductor fabs within the scope of the Cool Silicon Project (2012 - 2014).
-Part of this work was also supported by the German Federal Ministry for Economic Affairs and Energy (BMWi) by funding the research project "EMuDig 4.0".
 Furthermore, we acknowledge the assistance and helpful comments of the anonymous referees.